2026 prescribed burns update

 • No obvious tree crowns were compromised

-• There were patches that had not been burnt, due to mosaicing
+• Some patches had not been burnt, due to mosaicing

-• There were some areas that looked to have been burnt quite hot (possible incendiary drops)
+• Some areas looked to have been burnt quite hot (possible incendiary drops)

-• Quite a few trees had fallen that had already been compromised by past fire or injury, e.g., the base had been hollowed out.
+• Quite a few trees that had already been compromised by past fire or injury had fallen, e.g., their bases had been hollowed out.

 • A few logs situated on the ground had been either partially burned or totally burned and reduced to ash